CLARKTRY/PAPER-AI/README.md

 The PAPER-AI competition invites students, researchers, and innovators to tackle some of the world’s most pressing challenges through sustainable, accessible AI.

-- Interested individuals are asked to identify their own team members to form a team.
+- Interested individuals will need to identify their own team members and complete a short proposal before the registration deadline
-- Teams are invited to apply for a free 8-week virtual bootcamp where they will be paired with domain experts
+- Select teams will be invited to a virtual incubation program where they will be paired with domain experts

 ## Who Can Apply?